jbougaev/jbougaev.github.io/techniques/techniques.md

 <div class="inner" markdown="1">

-- Using the aria-describedby property to provide a descriptive label for user interface controls
+1. Using the aria-describedby property to provide a descriptive label for user interface controls

-- Identifying a required field with the aria-required property
+2. Identifying a required field with the aria-required property

+10. Using ARIA landmarks to identify regions of a page

 </div>